 This development is continued throughout Key Stage One.

 We encourage parents to read with their children to encourage them to develop a love for reading for pleasure and books.
-Support for parents on the teaching of RML including video clips showing the pronunciation of sounds, is available on the Oxford Owl website.
+Support for parents on the pronunciation of sounds, is available on this Letters and Sounds support website.

-In Year One children continue to develop their knowledge of letters and sounds and phonological awareness during daily RML lessons in preparation for the Year 1 Phonics Screening Check in June.
+In Year One children continue to develop their knowledge of writing with Letters and Sounds.
+The scheme develops phonological awareness during daily phonics sessions in preparation for the Year 1 Phonics Screening Check in June.
 Through these sessions they further develop their reading and writing skills.
 Guided reading sessions also take place in class.